 With the current—and in my humble opinion, somewhat unearned—hubbub around La La Land, the best musical revival of 2016 isn’t getting nearly the attention it deserves.
 London Road adapts a stage musical, itself a strange amalgam of journalism and song.
 Folks in suburban Ipswich were interviewed while a serial killer was threatening their community and the interviews, including every “um” and “uh,” were turned into musical pieces.

 While it’s an entirely bizarre and unlikely marriage of material and presentation, it’s wonderfully effective and feels like nothing else you will have seen.
-In a broad ensemble, Olivia Coleman is especially good, and Tom Hardy cameos.
+In a broad ensemble, Olivia Colman is especially good, and Tom Hardy cameos.
 Yes, he does sing.
 On DVD

 At a time when romantic comedies are on life support, you need to be looking further afield than mainstream Hollywood to find quality examples.
 Consider these two: Man Up and Sleeping With Other People.